Artificial Intelligence - Architecture, Design, and Implementation

 The graduate has reliably demonstrated the ability to:

-1. collect, manipulate and mine data sets to meet organizational need;
+- collect, manipulate, and mine data sets to meet organizational need;

-2. recommend different systems architectures and data storage technologies to support data analytics;
+- recommend different systems’ architectures and data storage technologies to support data analytics and machine learning;

-6. apply data analytics, business intelligence tools and research to support evidence-based decision making;
+- synthesize data analysis insights and business intelligence to support evidence-based decision making;

-9. develop artificial intelligence (AI) models and agents that use enterprise data to identify patterns, provide insights, recommend actions or perform tasks autonomously on behalf of stakeholders;
+- develop artificial intelligence (AI) models and agents to perform autonomous tasks on behalf of users;

 Program Progression